emilhauk/chitchat/README.md

 ## Running migrations
 We only have one migration yet.
 The initial one, but when we reach V1 there will need to be separate ones.
 The current migration strategy is:
 1. `docker compose exec db mysql -uchitchat -ppassword chitchat` (please use something difrferent in production).
+   - PS: The db container need to be fully running before attempting to connect.
+Ut has a health check that should read "healtly" in `docker compose ps`
-2. Paste and run new migrations manually from from the schema folder.
+2. Paste and run new migrations manually from the schema folder.

 ## Troubleshooting
 ### Not seeing any changes after pulling repo